Shalimov/ISSchemaTools/README.md

   - #### Rule Function

 	Pattern for the `matchTraverse` function can be defined by using rules.
-Rule it some kind of metadata which is describe a field, and can be used for your processing functions or other needs.
+Rule is some kind of metadata which is describe a field, and can be used for your processing functions or other needs.
 	You can declare rule by using `t.rule` function.
 You should pass in `t.rule` expected type of data, which is contained in node.
 Type of expected data is only one required param for `t.rule` function.
 	```javascript
 	t.rule({type: Array}); //type must be a Ctor function